DerekYang2/FluentDL/README.md

 This project is deployed using MSIX, which installs the application on Windows.
 To install this application, download the folder from releases and open the `FluentDL_{VERSION}_x64_MSIX.msix` file.
 This will open a prompt that installs the application and all its dependencies (including the FFmpeg executable).

-However, currently the certificate is self-signed and must be trusted by the user in order to install from the `.msix` prompt.
+Currently, the installation process is a bit complex because the certificate is self-signed and must be trusted by the user for the MSIX to work.

 #### How do I trust the certificate?
 In order to trust the certificate, click and open the `FluentDL_Certificate.cer` certificate file in the folder.

 You will see a security warning prompt ("Do you want to open this file?") and press open.

 Next, the certificate pop-up will explain how to add the certificate to "Trusted Root Certification Authorities".
 In order to this, follow these steps:

 - Press `Install Certificate...`, which should open "Certificate Import Wizard"
-- Select Current User or Local Machine, either should work
+- Choose  `Local Machine` then select `Next`
-- Select `Place all certificates in the following store`
+- Choose `Place all certificates in the following store` then press `Browse...`, which should open a new dialog
-- Press browse and select the second option, `Trusted Root Certification Authorities`
+- In the new "Select Certificate Store" dialog, select the second option `Trusted Root Certification Authorities` and press `OK`
+- Select `Next` and then `Finish`.
+You should see a dialog that says: The import was successful.

 After adding the certificate to this storage, opening the `FluentDL_Certificate.cer` certificate file should show that it is now trusted and the MSIX install button should not be greyed out anymore.